 Collaboration Between Sport Professionals Impresses Students

-Ten master's students from Wittenborg University of Applied Sciences recently visited German city Münster where they got to watch a professional volleyball match between USC Münster and Nawaro Straubing, as well as gaining valuable insight into the management of a sport club and the organisation of an event of that magnitude.
+Ten master's students from WUAS recently visited German city Münster where they got to watch a professional volleyball match between USC Münster and Nawaro Straubing, as well as gaining valuable insight into the management of a sport club and the organisation of an event of that magnitude.

 The group consisted of nine MSc students and one MBA student.
 They were accompanied by Wittenborg CEO, Maggie Feng.